-- Use structured and unstructured data collection tools to obtain patient and family history in areas of physical, psychiatric/mental health, spiritual, cultural, familial, occupational, and environmental information, risk factors, and patient resources. - 2.
-Perform comprehensive assessments to identify health needs and monitor changes in health status of patients and families. - 3. a.
+1. Use structured and unstructured data collection tools to obtain patient and family history in areas of physical, psychiatric/mental health, spiritual, cultural, familial, occupational, and environmental information, risk factors, and patient resources.

+- 2. Perform comprehensive assessment to identify health needs and monitor changes in health status of patients and families. - 3. a.
 Validate, report, and document comprehensive assessment data for patients and families, including physical and mental health status and needs for patients and their families. - b.
 Evaluate the use of safe complementary health care practices. - 4.
-Identify complex multiple health care needs of patients, with consideration of signs and symptoms of decompensation of patients and families. - 5.
+Identify complex multiple health needs of patients, with consideration of signs and symptoms of decompensation of patient and families. - 5.
 Use clinical reasoning to identify patient needs based upon analysis of health data and evidence-based practice outcomes and communicate observations. - 6.
-Perform health screening and identify anticipated physical and mental health risks related to lifestyle and activities for prevention. - 7.
-Interpret and analyze health data for underlying pathophysiological changes in the patients' status. - 8.
-Incorporate multiple determinants of health when providing nursing care for patients and families. - 9.
-Recognize that political, economic, and societal forces affect the health of patients and their families. - C. Analyze assessment data to identify problems, formulate goals/outcomes, and develop plans of care for patients and their families using information from evidence-based practice in collaboration with patients, their families, and the interdisciplinary health care team.
+Perform health screening and identify anticipated physical and mental health risks related to lifestyle and activates for prevention. - 7.
+Interpret and analyze health data for underlying pathophysiological changes in the patient's status. - 8.
+Incorporate multiple determinants of health when providing nursing care for patients and families. - 9. a.
+Recognize that political, economic, and societal forces affect the health of patients and their families. - b.
+Identify health risks related to social determinants of health.